Make sure you get off to a flying start and have a smooth arrival experience by making sure you've looked through and ticked off our top 10 below.

 We've got lots of information available on our arrivals page to help you as well as asking our students to share their advice.
 Here's a roundup:

 If you don't fancy carrying around lots of boxes when you arrive (or have luggage allowances to stick to) check out UniKitOut.
-If you order before midnight on 11 September your order will be delivered direct to your room ready for when you arrive.
+If you order before the deadline, your order will be delivered directly to your room, ready for when you arrive.

 With each accommodation area having its own dedicated student ResLife Ambassadors responsible for organising fun events for you to take part in with fellow residents throughout the year you may want to get to know them a little more.

-If you're living in Becket Court, Eliot or Rutherford Colleges, or Keynes College (blocks F,G,H and I) you already have an included Flex Meal Plan in your accommodation fees.
+If you're living in Becket Court or Keynes College (blocks F,G,H and I) you already have an included Flex Meal Plan in your accommodation fees.
+You'll just need to download the Time2Eat app to get started.

-Just one last thing - Arrivals weekend is very busy with traffic so please do not arrange to have any grocery deliveries on campus over the weekend during the peak times of 08.00 - 19.00.
-Thanks!
+Just one last thing - Arrivals weekend is very busy with traffic, so please do not arrange to have any grocery deliveries on campus over Arrivals or during the peak times of 08.00 - 19.00.

 If you live on campus, you are entitled to a free Kent Sport Premium Plus membership, giving you full access to the gym, classes and organised sports.
-You don't have to be super sporty or a fitness fanatic to take advantage, there’s something for everyone and some of our favourites are the one-off ‘Give it a Go’ events.
+You don't have to be super sporty or a fitness fanatic to take advantage, there’s something for everyone and some of our favourites are the ALL Active events.

 Live in Pier Quays?
-If you're a new Kent student or booked through Kent then you are entitled to your choice of a free Kent Sport Premium Plus membership or a Premier Medway Park Sport Membership.
+If you're a new Kent student or booked through Kent then you are entitled to a free Kent Sport Premium Plus membership.

 Wanting to meet other new students before arriving?
 There are two ways to do it.
 Firstly, the Official University of Kent Freshers group on Facebook is a great way to meet people on the same course as you or living in the same area as you.
 Just check that you're joining the Official group and remember it's a public forum - be polite to one another and don't share your whole room address!
 Stick to college blocks or corridors.

-Canterbury: All our receptions are open for extended hours during Arrivals Weekend.
+Canterbury: All our receptions are open for extended hours during Arrivals.
 To collect your keys or fob you will need to go to your college reception so make sure you know where this is and have also checked what is the nearest unloading car park for your area.

 If you're going to be arriving after receptions have closed, our short late arrivals video shows you what you'll need to do.